angadbajwa23/Text_Extraction/README.md

 ## Features

 a) Extracts text from input image<br/>
-b) Works on lowercase,uppercase, number ans special characters.<br/>
+b) Works on lowercase, uppercase, numbers and special characters.<br/>
 c) Saves the output in output.txt to allow search.<br/>

 ## How To Run the script: